-How to Document Your Quilt with Quilt Labels
+How to Document Your Quilt With a Custom Label

+Fabric label.
 Most quilters prefer to make a quilt label on a separate light piece of fabric and attach it to the back of the quilt.
-If you do this, it is generally recommend that you add it before quilting, so someone can't take the label off and claim the quilt as their own.
+If you do this, it is generally recommended that you add it before quilting, so someone can't take the label off and claim the quilt as their own.

 - You can use an embroidery machine to put your information in a nice design.

 - You can make a quilt block, or use an extra one that mirrors the design on the front, and use that as a label.

 - You can print a label using your computer complete with pictures and typed information.
 You can use photographs, or drawings to enhance your labels.
 Tags designed for scrapbooks make great quilt labels.